 The learning is broken down into 8 units of work, which are Index Laws and Finance.
 Algebra.
 Pythagoras and Trigonometry.
 Linear Relationships, Measurement and Geometry, Probability, Data Displays and Statistics and Non-Linear Relationships.
 Each unit is assessed with either a test or a mathematical investigation.
-There will be a total of 3 tests and 1 mathematical investigation each semester.
+There will be 7 tests and 1 investigation task across the year.
 The mathematical investigation tasks are designed to promote success with similar tasks expected of students in senior years of studying mathematics.